ibm-ecosystem-engineering/OpenshiftVirtualization/README.md

 - Important with Wizard.
 - New From YAML.

-Optionally you can also create the VM using Virtual Machine Templates.
+Optionally you can also create the VM using virtual machine templates.

 ## Creating VM with New Wizard